top of page

 • We value the integrity of the whole person and are dedicated to a well-rounded blend of head, heart, and body -- being constant learners, kind and caring, and focused on learning by doing.

-• We incorporate emergent curriculum and principles of applied behavior analysis (ABA), the science of learning that focuses on observable interaction between the learner and environment.
+• We use emergent curriculum and principles of applied behavior analysis (ABA), the science of learning that focuses on observable interaction between the learner and environment.

 ESSENTIAL DUTIES:

-• Complete training online and in East Bay park camp locations, such as Tilden Regional Park, Reinhardt Redwood Regional Park, and Joaquin Miller Park (initial training is the week before the first session of each camp season)
+• Complete training online and in camp locations, such as Tilden Regional Park, Reinhardt Redwood Regional Park, Joaquin Miller Park, and Rancho San Antonio County Park (initial training is the week before the first session of each camp season)

-• Punctually and reliably attend scheduled work hours, including training, staff meetings, and camp session dates
+• Punctually and reliably attend scheduled work hours, rain or shine, including training, staff meetings, and camp session dates

 • Attend outdoor nature camps, rain or shine, each scheduled day for the season you are hired to work

-• Safely lead hikes in parks of the East Bay for K-5th graders in small groups
+• Safely lead hikes in parks up to approximately 6 miles per day for K-5th graders in small groups

 • Maintain a 4:1 or 5:1 student: staff ratio